French Royal Army: Collapse of the royal army

 King Louis' powers were regulated by the National Assembly, which also authorized the creation of the National Guard, which was intended to be used as a counterweight to the royal army.
 The regular army was weakened by the flight of many aristocratic officers.
 Faced with the creation of soldiers' clubs (Jacobin committees), erosion of discipline, loss of their privileges as nobles and political mistrust, perhaps two thirds of the commissioned ranks emigrated after June 1791.
 They were largely replaced by experienced non-commissioned officers.
 In July 1791, twelve foreign regiments of mostly German mercenaries were amalgamated into the line, followed by the disbanding of the Swiss regiments a year later.

 Major reorganizations of the army took place in 1791 and 1792.
 New officers were elected and the structure of the army was changed.
 Battalions of volunteers were authorized and subsequently merged with surviving units of the former royal army, to form amalgamated demi-brigades.
 This force underwent its first test during the Battle of Valmy in 1792, when an Austro-Prussian army invaded to restore the King's full powers.
 By now, the army was considered to be loyal to the First Republic, not to the king.
-From then until 1804, the army was known as the French Revolutionary Army, and from 1804 to 1814, the Grande Armée (Great Army), and during the Hundred Days in 1815, was reconstituted before being officially disbanded.
+From then until 1804, the army was known as the French Revolutionary Army, and from 1804 to 1814, the Imperial Army, and during the Hundred Days in 1815, was reconstituted before being officially disbanded.